-- 4.74 Early engagement highlighted strong support for the Plan to seek to enhance, diversify and improve the range of shops and services in the Neighbourhood Plan area. - 4.75 As part of the preparation of the emerging Northumberland Local Plan Core Strategy, the County Council commissioned a Northumberland Town Centre and Retail Study.
-In respect of Ponteland, the update, published in March 2016 identifies: - The proportion of A1 units (shops) in Ponteland village centre was 33%, 20% lower than both the north east and national small town averages.
-This increased by 1% since 2013; - Ponteland retained 8% more A2 uses (financial and professional services) in 2015 than the north east small towns average and 7% more than the national small towns average; - Ponteland had a high proportion of food and drink uses in 2015 (17%), drinking establishments (6%) and non-residential institutions (11%) when compared to the regional and national averages for a centre of its size; - Ponteland was identified as having a particularly strong convenience20 sector.
-The proportion of A1 units in convenience goods use in 2015 (27%) was 3% higher the north east small towns average and 6% higher than the national small towns average; - The proportion of comparison goods21 units increased from 57% in 2013 to 73% in 2015, with the split more akin to the regional and national small towns averages;
+- 4.74 Early engagement highlighted strong support for the Plan to seek to enhance, diversify and improve the range of shops and services in the Neighbourhood Plan area. - 4.75 The County Council commissioned a Northumberland Town Centre and Retail Study which was last updated in March 2016.
+For Ponteland this identifies that: - The proportion of A1 units (shops) in Ponteland village centre was 33%, 20% lower than both the north east and national small town averages.
+This increased by 1% since 2013; - Ponteland retained 8% more A2 uses (financial and professional services) in 2015 than the north east small towns average and 7% more than the national small towns average; - Ponteland had a high proportion of food and drink uses in 2015 (17%), drinking establishments (6%) and non-residential institutions (11%) when compared to the regional and national averages for a centre of its size; - Ponteland was identified as having a particularly strong convenience sector.
+The proportion of A1 units in convenience goods use in 2015 (27%) was 3% higher the north east small towns average and 6% higher than the national small towns average; - The proportion of comparison goods units increased from 57% in 2013 to 73% in 2015, with the split more akin to the regional and national small towns averages; - Ponteland's vacancy rate increased sharply from 7% in 2013 to 11% in 2015.
+The vacancy rate was two percentage points higher than the north east small towns average and three percentage points higher than the national small towns average. - 4.76 The Study illustrates that, at 2015, the Ponteland area had a lower retail market share, probably due to the proximity of facilities in neighbouring Newcastle.
+The establishment of - Waitrose however saw a rise in local retail spend.
+The study concluded that there was no need to plan for more retail units in Ponteland centre, but also did not suggest a need to de-allocate existing units. - 4.77 Since the preparation of the original Town Centre and Retail Study in 2015, there has been some change within Ponteland Village Centre that would result in an increased vacancy rate to that identified in the study published in 2016.
+Two banks on Main Street have both closed and remain vacant.
+A retail unit on West Road has also closed and the property is being marketed as a residential property.
+A former restaurant at The Broadway is still vacant but it is understood there is interest in that property from another restaurant operator.